node-pcap/node_pcap/node_ko_article.md

 [http://pcap.ranney.com:81/](http://pcap.ranney.com:81/ "Packet Capture WebSocket demo")

-If you still aren't convinced, check out how easy it is to write a simple "network grep" type of program using
+If you still aren't convinced, check out how easy it is to write a simple "network grep" type of program using `node_pcap`:
-node_pcap:

 <script src="http://gist.github.com/548175.js?file=network_grep.js"></script>

-This program will look at all TCP packets that flow past the default network interface, and run the regular expression `matcher` against the data section of the packet.
+This program will look at all TCP packets that flow past the default network interface and run the regular expression `matcher` against the data section of the packet.
 If it matches, the data section will be printed.

 Still not convinced?
 I understand.
-This packet business is all astonishingly low level compared to the abstractions you are comfortable working with.
+This packet business can be astonishingly low level compared to the abstractions you are comfortable working with.
 If this doesn't seem awesome yet, it probably won't until you actually need it.
 When you can't figure out what your program is doing by just adding log messages, come back and check out what packet capture can do for you.

-node_pcap exposes packets as JavaScript objects, but it also comes with a few examples that are useful on their own.
-If you do nothing else, check out `examples/http_trace` and `examples/simple_capture`.
-Look at the source code and see what they can do.
+`node_pcap` exposes packets as JavaScript objects, but it also comes with a few examples that are useful on their own.
+If you do nothing else, check out `http_trace` and `simple_capture`.
+Look at the source code and see how they work.
+It's really easy.

 ## Installation